 See the release notes for the version of your controller software for information on which drives can be supported.

-CAUTION: Never initialize any container or this procedure will not protect data.
+CAUTION: Never initialize any container or this procedure will not protect data in the storageset.

 Use the following procedure to move a storageset, while maintaining the data the storageset contains: